 Shortly after the cessation of BSB transmissions, BSB receivers were often converted to D2MAC and used with their original dish or Squarial for reception of French transmissions from the TDF satellite at 19 degrees West.
 However these transmissions ceased due to falling subscriber numbers and dreadful technical problems with the satellite.
 There are not any transmissions that can easily be picked up in the UK in this way any longer, though a few parts of the North East of the UK could just get enough signal from Thor (the ex-BSB satellites themselves!) while they were broadcasting.

-In the future, more powerful transmissions may again return to the UK which
+In the future, more powerful transmissions may again return to the

 will allow more use to be made of ex-BSB dishes and Squarials.
-Anyone

 tried receiving Astra digital signals on a Squarial?
-If so, let me
+If so, let

 A Squarial is really quite compact when installed.